muukii-archive/DecodeContext/README.md

 ## License

-JSONBridge is available under the MIT license.
+DecodeContext is available under the MIT license.
 See the LICENSE file for more info.